-Having assessed the contribution and performance of the retiring Directors, the NC has Rule 720(5) recommended the re-election of Mrs Dawn Wee Wai Ying and Mr Leslie Mah Kim Loong, who will be retiring by rotation at the forthcoming AGM.
+Having assessed the contribution and performance of Mr Sam Chong Keen and Ms Caroline Rule 720(5) Wee, the NC has recommended the re-election of the two directors who are due to retire at the forthcoming AGM.
 The Board has accepted the recommendations of the NC.
-Each Director had recused herself/himself relating to the recommendation on her/his re-election as Director of the Company.
+Each director had recused herself/himself relating to the recommendation on her/his re-election as director of the Company.